 5. Pour the filling over the crust and smooth the top.

-6. Set springform pan in larger baking dish and fill with hot water, making sure not to get any water in cheesecake mixture.
+6. Set springform pan in larger roasting pan and fill with an inch of hot water.

-9. Place foil over top of cooked cheesecake and place springform pan in refrigerator for at least 8 hours.
+9. Place foil over top of springform pan and refrigerate for at least 8 hours.

 2. Set aside and cool for approx. thirty minutes.